‘Maxim’ Model Kara Del Toro Puts Her Pert Derriere On Full Display

 Other fans, per usual, drooled over the 26-year-old stunner’s hotness and showered her with various compliments, calling her “simply stunning,” “extremely sexy booty,” “breathtakingly-gorgeous body,” and “truly a goddess.”

-And since a booty picture was not enough for her fans, she posted another sultry snap wherein she was featured wearing a skimpy white bikini through which she flashed an ample amount of cleavage.
-The set of pictures was also accompanied by a video wherein she could be seen enjoying the sun while sipping some tea.
+And since a booty picture was not enough for her fans, she posted another sultry snap where she was featured wearing a skimpy white bikini through which she flashed an ample amount of cleavage.
+The set of pictures was also accompanied by a video where she could be seen enjoying the sun while sipping some tea.

 In terms of her aesthetics, she let her tresses down, accessorized with large hoop earrings and a pair of sunglasses, and opted for minimal makeup.
 Per the geotag, the pic was captured in Tulum where the model is currently holidaying.

-Apart from that, she also shared a new picture wherein she could be seen wearing a body-hugging white dress that accentuated Kara’s figure and made her look absolutely gorgeous.
+Apart from that, she also shared a new picture where she could be seen wearing a body-hugging white dress that accentuated Kara’s figure and made her look absolutely gorgeous.
 She looked away from the camera and knelt down on some white cushions to strike a pose for the picture.

-Through her racy ensemble, she flaunted her well-toned legs as well as her small waist to tease her fans.
+Through her racy ensemble, she flaunted her well-toned legs, as well as her small waist to tease her fans.

-Although she is quite popular on Instagram, Kara’s claim to fame was her appearance in Carl’s Jr. ad for their Tex-Mex Bacon Thickburger, per Fox News, wherein she was featured playing volleyball while wearing a very skimpy bikini.
+Although she is quite popular on Instagram, Kara’s claim to fame was her appearance in a Carl’s Jr. ad for their Tex-Mex Bacon Thickburger, per Fox News, where she was featured playing volleyball while wearing a very skimpy bikini.